RandomDude123/handy_python/README.md

 ## This is a collection of useful python code snippets i stumbled on.
-All performance related statements are based on comparison via the `%timeit` function on my personal laptop.
+> All performance related statements are based on comparing execution times with `%timeit` on my personal laptop.

 Create a dict of a list mapping the index of an element as key to the value:
 ```python